 Lordship Lane is home to quite an array of restaurants which all get busy at the weekends, so it's best to book ahead.

 East Dulwich institutions Franklins and The Palmerston remain top of their game for modern British food.
 Although coined a gastro pub by many, The Palmerston has more of a relaxed restaurant feel, particularly in the room to the back of the bar.
 The ambitious menu changes regularly to reflect the seasons and there is an equally well-selected wine list.
-The set lunch menu is good value (£14.50 for two courses) on weekdays and is a great way to sample the food on offer.
+The set lunch menu is good value on weekdays and is a great way to sample the food on offer.
 Our favourite table in the colder months is tucked away to the left of the door in front of the open fire.

 Franklins is everything a local restaurant should be with simple, well-sourced food and friendly service.
 Expect dishes such as rabbit rillettes & pickles and red leg partridge & garlic courgettes.
 The bright dining room with open kitchen is a lovely space to eat, day or night, whilst the bar to the front is a relaxing spot for lunch and a pint of local ale.